Become a POWER donor today! Click here.

 Campaign Goals and Strategies:

-The road to ending police violence and mass incarceration runs directly through cities like Philadelphia.
+The road to ending police violence and mass incarceration runs directly through Pennsylvania cities like Philadelphia and Allentown.
 While Live Free attempts to influence federal and state policies whenever possible, its primary focus is on ensuring that prosecutors, police chiefs, mayors, city council members, and other elected officials are held accountable as allies, and not obstacles, to criminal justice reform.

 - End cash bail.
 In Philadelphia, where almost a quarter of all people live in poverty, nearly two-thirds of those in jail are there simply because they can’t post cash bail.
 Because of this practice, too many people risk losing their jobs, housing, and custody of their children without even being convicted of a crime.